-In response to COVID-19, Eurofound designed and launched a unique and large-scale e-survey to capture the experience of living and working through a pandemic.
+In addition to the three pan-European surveys, in response to COVID-19 Eurofound launched the Living, working and COVID-19 e-survey in April 2020.
+This large-scale online survey, which uses non-probabilistic sampling methods, allowed Eurofound to capture the experience of living and working through a pandemic.

-Second survey: 2009, launched under the new title European Company Survey, focusing on flexibility practices and the quality of social dialogue.
-Covered 30 countries including the 27 EU Member States, Croatia, North Macedonia and Turkey
+ECS 2009: Launched under the new title European Company Survey, focusing on flexibility practices and the quality of social dialogue.
+Covered 30 countries including the EU Member States, Croatia, North Macedonia and Turkey

 Data explorer: European Company Survey – Data visualisation

 Next survey: The next ECS is tentatively scheduled for 2028.

 Topics: The EQLS provides a comprehensive portrait of living conditions in European countries.
 It contains a broad range of indicators on different dimensions of quality of life, both objective and subjective.
 Given the high level of interest in the quality of life of European citizens, the EQLS is important for Eurofound’s contribution to the political and academic debate.

 EQLS 2016: Specific focus on the quality of public services.
 Covered 33 countries, including the EU Member States, Albania, North Macedonia, Montenegro, Serbia and Turkey